 Refrigerate When Possible:

 - Frozen berries

 More Resources for Stocking Up on Healthy Pantry Foods

 This is really just a starter list.
 You can add your own personal favorites, of course!
 And if the stores in your area are out of stock on things you want, here are some tips:

 - Ask them when they will get a fresh delivery, and shop at that time.

 - Check out other stores further away to find out how their inventory is holding up.

 - Buy online.
 Here’s a link to healthy bulk pantry foods on Amazon.
 Or if you’re in the US, check out Thrive Market, which offers the world’s largest selection of exclusively non-GMO, natural, and organic foods for wholesale prices delivered to your doorstep.
 New members who sign up for a 1-year membership get a free full-size gift (up to a $24 value).
-Here’s a link to find out more and get a $20 gift card with your annual Thrive Market membership.
+Here’s a link to find out more and get up to $20 in shopping credit with your annual Thrive Market membership.

 - Practice patience and persistence.
 As of this writing, both Amazon and Thrive Market have shortages of certain supplies — and may also have shipping delays.
 But they’re both working hard to restock as quickly as possible.
 So be patient, and keep checking back!

 These are challenging times for all of us.
 But stocking up on healthy pantry foods will help you be better prepared for whatever is to come and better able to support yourself and your loved ones.